Hot House Races in 2008

 presidential and Senate races easily.

-The Democratic candidate will be state senator John Adler.
+The Democratic candidate is state senator John Adler.
 The Republicans

 |